 At the campground I counted a total of 12 adults and 13 kids in our group.
 It turned out to be a great place for the kids.
 It very steep all around the campsite, so the kids are naturally contained to the campsite meadow and the beach, which is pretty protected and the water shallow.
 Most the time the older kids would run run around entertaining themselves.
 It was great.
 In the evening time we got to borrow the canoe that Tim and Scott arrived in.
 It was N's first canoe outing and she really liked it.
 She insisted on paddling herself, and I was really impressed with her ability to hold on to her paddle.
 After a trip with mom she insisted on going out with dad and a bunch of other kids.
 I have been shying away from canoe as I remembered how much supervision F needed in a canoe before two, but I guess N is more ready for canoeing.

-On Sunday most of the other families went for a bike or a hike, but Fenya wanted to go exploring a long some small trails in the forest, so that is what we ended up doing.
-The trails did end up leading us to the next bay south.
-We spend some time here exploring the low tidal area before heading back.
+On Sunday most of the other families went for a bike or a hike, but F wanted to go exploring along some small trails in the forest, so that is what we ended up doing.
+The trails ended up leading us to the next bay south, where we spent some time exploring the low tidal area before heading back.
 In the afternoon we went for a small bike ride into town to get an ice cream.
 That evening all the bigger kids ended up naked on the beach, swimming and playing in the sand.
 That is until the tide took over the beach faster than we all expected.
-We almost lots a number of shoes and sets of clothes.
+We almost lost a number of shoes and sets of clothes.

-After spending a relaxing morning at the campsite we headed back to the ferry; happy to have spend another weekend outside as a family, and happy to have lots of friends to share our adventures with.
+After spending a relaxing morning at the campsite we headed back to the ferry happy to have spent another weekend outside as a family, and happy to have lots of friends to share our adventures with.

 Making kids crampons